![]() |

 Do You Have A Forester in Your Family?

 Foresters Project volunteers have completed an index of over 27,000 entries that identifies MCOF members who died between 1880 and 1935.
-See drop down menu item "Foresters Members".
-Digitization of the Mortuary Records will begin in 2010, and digital images will be available on familysearch.org sometime after 2010.
+See drop-down menu item "Foresters Members".
+Digitization of the Mortuary Records was completed in July of 2011.
+Digital images will be available on

 Attention: Foresters Search

-All requests will be answered in a "first come, first served" basis as volunteer help allows.
+All requests will be answered on a "first come, first served" basis as staff time permits.
 Thank You!